Camping Near Portola Redwoods State Park

 About

-• Best for large groups: Circle Group Camp provides ample space for tent camping with a maximum capacity of 50 guests.
+• Best for large groups: Circle Group Camp provides ample space for tent camping with a maximum capacity of 50 people.

-• Best for day hikers: Huckleberry Campground features four designated sites specifically for hiking and cycling enthusiasts.
+• Best for day hikers: Huckleberry Campground features four specialized sites designed for hikers and cyclists.

-• Best for backpackers: Slate Creek Trail Camp serves as a gateway to extensive backcountry hiking opportunities.
+• Best for backpackers: Slate Creek Trail Camp connects to an extensive system of wilderness trails.

-2. Sites within Huckleberry Campground operate on a first-come, first-served basis.
+2. Sites within Huckleberry Campground operate strictly on a first-come, first-served basis.

-4. Advance reservations are mandatory for Slate Creek Trail Camp's six designated sites.
-Each location accommodates a maximum of six backpackers, and backcountry camping is strictly limited to established sites.
+4. Advanced reservations are mandatory for Slate Creek Trail Camp's six designated sites.
+Each location accommodates a maximum of six backpackers, and no off-site camping is allowed in the backcountry.

-5. During weather-related park closures, campers may be relocated to alternative sites or offered complete refunds starting from the evacuation date.
+5. During severe weather closures, campers may be relocated to alternative sites or offered complete refunds starting from the evacuation date.

-• At Slate Creek Trail Camp, open fires are prohibited though backpacking stoves are permitted.
+• Open flames are prohibited at Slate Creek Trail Camp, though backpacking stoves are permitted.
 Visitors must either bring their own water supply or treat water from nearby Slate Creek.

-• Four-legged companions must remain on leash and are restricted to campsites, picnic zones, and paved roadways.
+• Canine companions must remain leashed and are restricted to campsites, picnic areas, and paved roadways only.

-• Maintain spotless camping areas to protect the endangered marbled murrelet, a seabird species that nests high in the forest canopy.
+• Maintain impeccable cleanliness to protect the endangered marbled murrelet, a seabird species that nests high in the forest canopy.

 Frequently Asked Questions